 Step 2: The Space Constraint (Roof Tetris)

 This is the biggest bottleneck for tiny homes.
-A typical tiny house on wheels (THOW) is 8.5 feet wide and 20-30 feet long.
+A typical tiny house on wheels is 8.5 feet wide and 20-30 feet long.
 However, skylights, vents, and lofts reduce usable solar space.

 - Measure your available roof area.
 Be precise.